mikrono/tModLoaderWiki_kr_ko/ModWorld.md

 ### public virtual void PostUpdate()

 Use this method to have things happen in the world.
 In vanilla Terraria, a good example of code suitable for this hook is how Falling Stars fall to the ground during the night.
 This hook is called every frame.

+### public virtual void TileCountsAvailable(int[] tileCounts)

+Allows you to store information about how many of each tile is nearby the player.
+This is useful for counting how many tiles of a certain custom biome there are.
+The tileCounts parameter stores the tile count indexed by tile type.